hubreviewapp/hubreview/README.md

 ## Development

-To run the `api-server` in development, from the `api-server` directory, use command `dotnet watch --project Web`.
+To run the `api-server` in development, from the `api-server/Web` directory, use command `dotnet watch`.